Stara Gadka

 Stara Gadka (/pl/) is a village in the administrative district of Gmina Rzgów, within Łódź East County, Łódź Voivodeship, in central Poland.
-It lies approximately 3 km north of Rzgów and 12 km south of the regional capital Łódź.
 It is situated on the Ner River.

 History

 Stara Gadka was a private church village of the Kraków Cathedral Chapter, administratively located in the Greater Poland Province of the Kingdom of Poland.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1945.
 In July 1940, the occupiers carried out expulsions of Poles, who were deported to a transit camp in Łódź and then to the Lublin District in the more-eastern part of German-occupied Poland, while their houses were handed over to German colonists as part of the Lebensraum policy.

 Climate

 Stara Gadka has a humid continental climate (Cfb in the Köppen climate classification).